Receive NSLI-Y Application Updates!

 Successful NSLI-Y participants dedicate themselves to language acquisition through both formal and informal learning opportunities.
 Successful participants strive to succeed both academically, by improving their language skills, and culturally, by gaining an understanding and appreciation for a new way of life.
 Participants should expect to immerse themselves in the language and cultural experience; they should not expect to complete academic work for their U.S. school while abroad.
 Participants should also be prepared to demonstrate open-mindedness, flexibility, and initiative in negotiating the cross-cultural environment, as well as to navigate the challenges inherent to any cross-cultural experience, including conditions and circumstances significantly different from those in the U.S.

-Before deciding whether or not to apply, learn more about the program by exploring this website, NSLI-Y Interactive and connecting with other students via Ask NSLI-Y Alumni, and NSLI-Y’s Facebook page, and Twitter account.
+Before deciding to apply, learn more about the program by exploring this website, NSLI-Y Interactive and connecting with other students via Ask NSLI-Y Alumni, and NSLI-Y’s Facebook page, and Twitter account.
 We encourage you to discuss this opportunity with your parents and teachers.
 You may also want to talk with your teachers and school administrators about the possibility of receiving academic credit for your NSLI-Y experience.